The Pause Between Rains

 TrustingExperiencing bodily signals as reliable and safe sources of information about one’s internal state.

-During the pause in the rain, my practice involved precisely this kind of interoceptive attention.
+During the pause in the rain, my practice involved precisely this kind of inner body-sensing attention.
 I noticed the cooling sensation of post-rain air against my skin, the subtle shift in breathing as humidity changed, the grounding quality of sitting in stillness while water sounds created ambient texture, and the alignment between my body’s need for contemplative pace and the environment’s invitation to settle.
-This embodied awareness did more than simply register physical sensations; it provided epistemological access to knowledge that emerges through lived, sensory engagement with place.
+This embodied awareness did more than simply register physical sensations; it provided insight into what and how we know, access to knowledge that emerges through lived, sensory engagement with place.

-Embodied knowing, as articulated by feminist epistemologists and phenomenological scholars, challenges the Cartesian separation of mind and body by asserting that knowledge emerges through lived, sensory engagement with the world (Alcoff & Potter, 2013; Grosz, 1994; Merleau-Ponty, 1962).
-This framework recognizes that understanding develops through the body’s interactions with material environments, through sensory perception, through movement and stillness, and through the integration of affective and cognitive processes.
+Embodied knowing, as feminist epistemologists and lived-experience scholars describe it, refuses the Cartesian assumption that mind and body are separate (Alcoff & Potter, 2013; Grosz, 1994; Merleau-Ponty, 1962).
+Knowledge emerges through the body’s interactions with material environments, sensory perception, movement and stillness, and the integration of affective and cognitive processes.

 Donna Haraway’s (1988) concept of Situated knowledge emphasizes that all knowledge is partial and positioned, emerging from particular embodied, historical, and geographical locations.

-Sandra Harding’s (1991) standpoint epistemology further argues that those whose knowledge has been marginalized often possess epistemic advantages precisely because they must navigate both dominant and marginalized perspectives.
-Working beneath the cabana during the rain pause exemplified this embodied epistemology.
+Sandra Harding’s (1991) standpoint ways of knowing further argues that those whose knowledge has been marginalized often possess knowledge-based advantages precisely because they must navigate both dominant and marginalized perspectives.
+Working beneath the cabana during the rain pause exemplified this embodied ways of knowing.
 The knowledge I generated about solitude, attention, and restorative practice emerged from integrating sensory awareness, environmental responsiveness, and intellectual inquiry.

 The Lived Moment